 horizontal circle, either clockwise, or anti-clockwise.
 If one attaches

-a small weight to one of of a sting, and holds the string by the other
+a small weight to one end of a string, and holds the string by the other

-end the small involuntary motion of one's hand usually starts such
+end the small involuntary motions of one's hand usually start circular

-motion.
-Dowsers usually start by calibrating it by saying 'Give me a
+motion in the weight.
+Dowsers usually start by calibrating their pendulum by saying 'Give me a

-yes' The direction of the subsequent rotation is taken as 'yes' and the
+yes' The direction of the subsequent rotation is taken as 'yes' and rotation in the

-opposite direction as 'no'.
+opposite sense as 'no'.
 Most questions that do not admit of a

 simple yes/no answer can be reduced to a series of simpler questions